a-sit-plus/signum/docs/docs/supreme.md

     Signers can only be created for private keys that have a public key and/or a curve attached.
 This may not be the case when an EC private key was parsed from SEC1 encoding without curve and public key info.

-Given a `CryptoPrivateKey.WithPublicKey` object and a `SignatureAlgorithm` object hand, a signer can be created as follows:
+Given a `CryptoPrivateKey.WithPublicKey` object and a `SignatureAlgorithm` object, a signer can be created as follows:

 ```kotlin
 val signer = sigAlg.signerFor(privateKey)